Website icon Xpert.Digital

 Sustainable investments

-The first European ETF came onto the market in 2000, and since then the European ETF market has experienced tremendous growth.
-At the end of March 2019, assets under management in the European industry amounted to EUR 760 billion, compared to EUR 100 billion at the end of 2008.
+The first European ETF was launched in 2000, and since then the European ETF market has experienced tremendous growth.
+At the end of March 2019, assets under management in the European sector amounted to €760 billion, compared to €100 billion at the end of 2008.
 The market share of ETFs has increased significantly in recent years.
-At the end of March 2019, ETFs accounted for 8.6% of total investment fund assets under management in Europe, up from 5.5% five years earlier.
+At the end of March 2019, ETFs accounted for 8.6% of total assets under management of investment funds in Europe, compared to 5.5% five years earlier.

 The role of ETFs in the asset allocation process